meinjam/react-conference/README.md

 ## About

-This is a simple next js conference app.
-Here are two pages.
-One landing page where you can see all conference list and this data is dynamic.
-When you click on the single conference card it go to new page.
-In this details page you can see conference all informationand this data is totally dynamic. technology used:
+This application is a basic conference app built with Next.js.
+It consists of two main pages: a landing page displaying a dynamic list of conferences, and a details page showing comprehensive information about a selected conference.
+The technology stack includes:

 - Next Js 14
 - Tailwind CSS